Quintus Tullius Cicero: Biography

 Cicero's well-to-do father arranged for him to be educated with his brother in Rome, Athens and probably Rhodes in 79–77 BC.
-Around 70 BC he married Pomponia (sister of his brother's friend Atticus), a dominant woman of strong personality.
+Around 70 BC, he married Pomponia (sister of his brother's friend Atticus), a dominant woman of strong personality.
 He divorced her after a long disharmonious marriage with much bickering between the spouses in late 45 BC.
 His brother, Marcus, tried several times to reconcile the spouses, but to no avail.
 The couple had a son born in 66 BC and named Quintus Tullius Cicero after his father.

-Quintus was aedile in 66 BC, praetor in 62 BC, and propraetor of the Province of Asia for three years 61-59 BC.
+Quintus was aedile in 66 BC, praetor in 62 BC, and propraetor of the province of Asia for three years (61-59 BC.)
 Under Caesar, during the Gallic Wars, he was legatus (accompanying Caesar on his second expedition to Britain in 54 BC and surviving a Nervian siege of his camp during Ambiorix's revolt), and was under his brother when the latter was governor in Cilicia in 51 BC.
-During the civil wars, he supported the Pompeian faction, obtaining the pardon of Caesar later.
+During Caesar's civil war, he supported the Pompeian faction, obtaining the pardon of Caesar later.

 During the Second Triumvirate, when the Roman Republic was again in civil war, Quintus, his son, and his brother were all proscribed.
 He fled from Tusculum with his brother.
 Later, Quintus went home to bring back money for travelling expenses.
 His son hid his father and did not reveal the hiding place even under torture.
 When Quintus heard this, he gave himself up to try to save his son, but father, son, and famous brother, were killed in 43 BC as proscribed persons.